cosmos/cosmos-sdk/CONTRIBUTING.md

 in question must agree on the decision for their removal or else no action should be taken.
-If however, a code-owner is verifiably shown to intentionally have had acted maliciously or grossly negligent, code-owner privileges may be stripped with no prior warned or consent from the member in question.
+If however, a code-owner is verifiably shown to intentionally have had acted maliciously or grossly negligent, code-owner privileges may be stripped with no prior warning or consent from the member in question.

 Earning this privilege should be considered to be no small feat and is by no means guaranteed by any quantifiable metric.
 It is a symbol of great trust of